School Curriculum Values

 It is also important because when knowledge is understood through increasingly complex connections, it is applied in skilful performances.
 ‘Skills’ are tethered to the knowledge domain of each subject’s discipline.
 They are not easily taught discreetly or generically and are rarely transferred between subjects without sufficient expertise.
 We draw on cognitive psychology to ensure that our broad curriculum design ensures students learn, in the long term, by knowing and remembering more and practising lots, with feedback.

-This approach is supported by our use of Knowledge Organisers.
-They are a curriculum planning tool, which allow us to specify content and coherently sequence it.
-They identify the key portable knowledge and vocabulary, which should be revisited, through spaced out, interleaved practice.
-Knowledge Organisers sit at the heart of Learning and Teaching at Glyn School.
-They will support our students in becoming Great Learners who engage in ongoing self-regulation of their own learning.
+At Glyn we have a broadly ‘knowledge engaged’ curriculum and knowledge organisers are a key focus of Teaching and Learning.
+They identify the key portable knowledge and vocabulary, which should be revisited, through spaced out, interleaved practise.
+Knowledge Organisers support our students in becoming Great Learners who engage in ongoing self-regulation of their own learning.

 To read our Curriculum Policy in full, please click on the below section link: